 My name is Fawn and I “love my life as K. Weaver’s wife” (exactly what is written on my car license plate frame).
 My husband, Keith, and I were married in 2003 and like fine wine our relationship just gets better with time.
 I’ve loved being a wife from the moment I said “I do.”

 I’m not a stay-at-home wife.
-I’m an investor in real estate, the tech sector and lifestyle brands, currently operating as the Chief Strategy Officer (CSO) in one of the companies in which I invest.
+I’m an investor in real estate, the tech sector and lifestyle brands, currently operating as the Chief Strategy Officer (CSO) in two of the companies in which I invest.
 And because my personality style is “driver,” I’ve never quite grasped the concept of “free time,” so I’m also a former business manager-turned hotel general manager-turned USA Today and New York Times bestselling author and TED speaker.

 I’ve always worked long hours, as does Keith, but we continue to keep the fire lit in our marriage.
 I absolutely love being married and began wondering how many other wives there are like me.